This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 I like to gather all ideas, who weird or unrealistic they even may seem.
 Give yourself 10 minutes to write them all down.
 Take 20 minutes if you like, but don’t allow yourself hours.
 The chance that ideas that come up after 30 minutes are still valuable is slim.

 Now pick the ONE idea that seems the most attractive.
-If it is too narrow, take one, max two ideas that are close to this one, and throw the rest away.
+If it is too narrow, take one, max two ideas close to this one, and throw the rest away.

 I know.
 There are great ideas there, but if you try to integrate them, you will lose focus.

 Now take a look at the idea that is left.
-There it is, that is your niche and it is the core of what you are going to write about in your blog.
+That is your niche, and it is the core of what you are going to write about in your blog.

-Upgrading to a paid platform will be a pain and chances are that you encounter problems that will keep you debugging for days.
+Upgrading to a paid platform will be a pain, and the chances are that you encounter problems that will keep you debugging for days.

 But before you start, let me first point out some requirements you need to check while finding a hosting provider.

-If you plan to create a blog then you should find a hosting provider that lets you combine the website hosting together with domain name registration.
+If you plan to create a blog, you should find a hosting provider that lets you combine website hosting and domain name registration.

 Let us start with the domain registration.
-Obviously, your website will need to be found.
-In order to do that you will need to register a domain name.
+Obviously, your website will need to be found, so to do that, you will need to register a domain name.